Charles

 Notable People Named Charles

-Charles Lindbergh was an American aviator who made the first solo nonstop flight from New York City to Paris in 1927, a historic achievement that revolutionized air transportation.
+Charles Lindbergh was an American aviator who in 1927 made the first solo nonstop flight from New York to Paris in the Spirit of St. Louis, earning worldwide fame and advancing modern air travel.

-Charles Babbage was an English polymath known for originating the concept of a digital programmable computer.
+Charles Babbage was an English polymath, mathematician, philosopher, inventor, and mechanical engineer who originated the concept of a programmable computer.

-Henry Charles Bukowski was a German-American poet, novelist, and short story writer known for his work addressing the ordinary lives of poor Americans, alcohol, relationships with women, and the drudgery of work, with an FBI file kept on him due to his controversial column.
+Henry Charles Bukowski was a German American poet, novelist, and short story writer whose Los Angeles influenced work explored the lives of the poor, alcohol, relationships, the drudgery of work, and writing itself.

-Charles Pierre Baudelaire was a versatile French poet known for his mastery of rhyme and rhythm, as well as his observations of real life in his poems.
+Charles Pierre Baudelaire was a French poet, essayist, translator, and art critic famed for his mastery of rhythm and rhyme, blending Romantic exoticism with keen observations of real life.

-Charles Kingsford Smith - Sir Charles Edward Kingsford Smith, also known as Smithy, was an Australian aviation pioneer who achieved the first transpacific flight and the first flight between Australia and New Zealand.
+Charles Kingsford Smith - Sir Charles Edward Kingsford Smith, known as Smithy, was an Australian aviation pioneer who made the first transpacific and Australia to New Zealand flights.

 Mariana Castillo Morales